Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 - *Warehouse ID*
     Enter the number of the storage area for blocked stock.

-[comment]: <> (Is shelf name right?
-Not number of the shelf?)
+[comment]: <> (Is storage shelf name right?
+Not number of the storage shelf?)

 - *Shelf name*
-    Enter the name of the shelf for the defect returns.
+    Enter the name of the storage shelf for the defect returns.

 ### Default customer